Kalonzo Musyoka: 2022 Elections

 In the 2022 elections, Musyoka announced that he would vie for presidency; he however dropped his presidential bid and supported Azimio la Umoja candidate Raila Odinga.

 After the August 2022 election, analysts observed that Kalonzo, who maintained strong political support in the Ukambani region, emerged as one of the main voices of the opposition to President William Ruto’s administration, especially on economic and social policy matters.
 His standing in the Kamba-dominated region and attempts to broaden his national appeal were pointed out in a 2022–2023 profile.

 Other responsibilities

 Dr Kalonzo Musyoka has, since 10 June 2013, served as the University Chancellor of the Uganda Technology and Management University (UTAMU), a privately owned university in Uganda, based in Kampala, that country's capital and largest city.

 In July 2019, Dr Kalonzo Musyoka was appointed by President Uhuru Kenyatta as a special envoy to the republic of South Sudan.
 In February 2020, he was able to broker a peace deal in South Sudan between President Salva Kiir and former rebel leader Riek Machar.
 The deal saw the two form a unity government.

 Personal life

-Kalonzo Musyoka is married to Pauline.
+Kalonzo Musyoka is married to his wife Pauline.
 They have four children.
 He is a baptised and devout Christian.
 He is the patron of the Kalonzo Musyoka Foundation and he has served since 2006.